 - Temperature under membrane of conventional roof: 0.2°C / 32°C

 - Temperature under membrane of green roof: 4.7°C / 17.1°C

-The National Research Council of Canada also noted temperature fluctuations during spring and summer on a conventional roof were of the order of 45ºC whilst under a green roof the fluctuations were in the order of 6ºC.
+The National Research Council of Canada also noted temperature fluctuations.
+During spring and summer temperature on a conventional roof were of the order of 45ºC.
+Under a green roof, however, the fluctuations were in the order of 6ºC.

-The positive effect on the temperature of the membrane under a green roof not only protects the membrane from the effects of UV, frost and sunlight, but also moderates heat flow through a building by shading, insulation, evapotranspiration and thermal mass.
+The positive effect on the temperature of the membrane under a green roof protects the membrane from the effects of UV, frost and sunlight.
+Importantly this also moderates heat flow through a building by shading, increased insulation and thermal mass.
 The soils and plants evapotransipirate thus dissipating the heat back into the atmosphere.

-Although green roofs do provide potential energy savings by improving building insulation characteristics, it is difficult to give them a fixed U-Value rating.
-This is because green roofs are dynamic systems and their properties vary through the year.
+Green roofs do provide potential energy savings by improving building insulation characteristics.
+Yet it is difficult to give them a fixed U-Value rating.
+This is because green roofs are dynamic systems and their properties vary throughout the year.